sunaku/md2man/README.markdown

 Document Format
 ------------------------------------------------------------------------------

-md2man introduces the following additions to the core [Markdown] language:
+md2man attaches the following additional semantics to its [Markdown] input:

+  * Paragraphs whose lines are all uniformly indented by two spaces are considered to be "indented paragraphs".
+They are unindented accordingly before emission as `.IP` in the [Roff] output.

-  * If a paragraph's first or subsequent lines are uniformly indented by two spaces, then it is considered to be a "tagged paragraph" and its body is unindented before being emitted under a `.TP` macro in the [Roff] output.
+  * Paragraphs whose subsequent lines (all except the first) are uniformly indented by two spaces are considered to be a "tagged paragraphs".
+They are unindented accordingly before emission as `.TP` in the [Roff] output.

-    For example, the following [Markdown] input:

-        This is a
-        normal paragraph.

-        This is a
-          tagged paragraph.

-          This is another
-        tagged paragraph.

-          This is yet another
-          tagged paragraph.

-        This
-         is another
-          normal
-           paragraph.

-    Yields the following [Roff] output:

-        .PP
-        This is a
-        normal paragraph.
-        .TP
-        This is a
-        tagged paragraph.
-        .TP
-        This is another
-        tagged paragraph.
-        .TP
-        This is yet another
-        tagged paragraph.
-        .PP
-        This
-         is another
-          normal
-           paragraph.

-    Which appears like the following:

-      >This is a
-      >normal paragraph.
-      >
-      >>This is a
-      >>tagged paragraph.
-      >
-      >>This is another
-      >>tagged paragraph.
-      >
-      >>This is yet another
-      >>tagged paragraph.
-      >
-      >This
-      > is another
-      >  normal
-      >   paragraph.

 ------------------------------------------------------------------------------
 Limitations